canbakiskan/sparse_coding_frontend/README.md

-WARNING: top_T taking was wrongly implemented, fixed in commit 3b4d60aa.
-This makes already existing checkpoints useless.

-# A Neuro-Inspired Autoencoding Defense Against Adversarial Perturbations
+# Sparse Coding Frontend for Robust Neural Networks

-This repository is the official implementation of "A Neuro-Inspired Autoencoding Defense Against Adversarial Perturbations" paper at this [link](https://arxiv.org/pdf/2011.10867.pdf).
+This repository is the official implementation of "Sparse Coding Frontend for Robust Neural Networks" paper published in ICLR 2021 Workshop on Security and Safety in Machine Learning Systems

 ## Requirements